 To play the game, players lay seven cards on the table and compete to see who will be the first to find a proset.
 Here's an app to help you get a sense of the game.
 (You don't need the app to solve the problem – this is just for fun.
 You can also buy a physical copy of the game at www.zerosumz.com.)

 King Alfonso devises a game to test the intelligence of his royal advisor, Angela.
 Alfonso tells Angela to gather n of her friends, each of whom will receive a black or white hat.
 Each friend will be able to see the color of everyone else's hat, but not his or her own.
 The friends will then be asked to stand in a circle and guess their own hat colors by whispering them to the King.
-(They do not hear each other's guesses.)
+(The King decides the order in which they stand, and they do not hear each other's guesses.)
 If k out of the n players guess correctly, Alfonso will give Angela and her friends k bags of gold (to divide among themselves as they choose).

 Once the rules of the game are announced, the friends are not allowed to talk to each other, so they cannot devise a strategy.
 Angela (who is not one of the players) must devise a strategy for them: she must write them a letter that will be read aloud by the King.
-The letter may not give different instructions to different people; it must tell everyone the same thing, such as "Guess the color you see more of; if there's a tie, guess black" or "If you see two black hats to the left of two white hats, guess black; otherwise guess white".
+The letter may not give different instructions to different people; it must tell everyone the same thing, such as "Guess the color you see more of; if there's a tie, guess black" or "If the hat to you left is the same as hat to your right, guess black; otherwise, guess white."
+You may assume that Angela's friends always follow her instructions correctly.
 Note that after reading the letter, King Alfonso knows Angela's instructions to the players and can choose a hat color combination to exploit any weak points in her strategy.

 Problem #3 is due to Drake Thomas, MC '14; all other problems were written by the Mathcamp staff.